oac-tree/oac-tree-gui/doc/overview.rst

 Main GUI views
 ---------------

-The main OACTree GUI can be started by running executable ``bin/sequencer-gui``.
+The main oac-tree GUI can be started by running executable ``bin/sequencer-gui``.
 The empty windows as in *Figure 1* will appear on startup.

 .. image:: screenshots/overview-explorer.png